-Three brain chemicals -- noradrenaline (norepinephrine), serotonin, and dopamine -- are involved in both brain and bodily functions.
-Noradrenaline and serotonin have been consistently linked to psychiatric mood disorders such as depression and bipolar disorder.
+Three brain chemicals -- norepinephrine (noradrenaline), serotonin, and dopamine -- are involved in both brain and bodily functions.
+Norepinephrine and serotonin have been consistently linked to psychiatric mood disorders such as depression and bipolar disorder.
 Nerve pathways within areas of the brain that regulate pleasure and emotional reward are regulated by dopamine.
 Disruption of circuits that communicate using dopamine in other brain areas appears connected to psychosis and schizophrenia, a severe mental disorder characterized by distortions in reality and illogical thought patterns and behaviors.

 The brain chemical serotonin is connected to many body functions such as sleep, wakefulness, eating, sexual activity, impulsivity, learning, and memory.
 Researchers believe that abnormal functioning of brain circuits that involve serotonin as a chemical messenger contribute to mood disorders (depression and bipolar disorder).

 Is Bipolar Disorder Genetic?